Family Finances Parenting Pregnancy & Babies

 byMandy Lim Beitler

-Thankfully, parents can receive some financial support through the Government’s Baby Bonus Scheme.
-Depending on your child’s eligibility, you could receive Baby Bonus benefits of up to S$20,000 for your first child, comprising a Cash Gift of $11,000, the Child Development Account (CDA) First Step of $5,000, and dollar-for-dollar Government co-matching for each dollar that the parent deposits in the CDA, capped at $4,000.
+Thankfully, parents can receive financial support through the Government’s Baby Bonus Scheme.
+Depending on your child’s eligibility, you could receive Baby Bonus benefits of up to S$20,000 for your first child, comprising a Cash Gift of $11,000, the Child Development Account (CDA) First Step of $5,000, and dollar-for-dollar Government co-matching for each dollar that the parent deposits in the CDA.
+Do note that the CDA matching limit is $4,000.

 In this guide to the Baby Bonus Scheme, we will share more on the Baby Bonus benefits, eligibility criteria, as well as how to apply for this scheme.

 The Baby Bonus Scheme is designed to support couples who have decided to have children by easing their financial load.
 The scheme is part of the Marriage and Parenthood Package that provides comprehensive support to help couples start and raise families.
-There are two components under this scheme: the Baby Bonus Cash Gift, and the Child Development Account (CDA).
+This scheme has two components: the Baby Bonus Cash Gift, and the Child Development Account (CDA).

 1. Baby Bonus Cash Gift